spacetelescope/jwst/docs/jwst/cube_build/main.rst

 to use when constructing the output cube even in the simplest case of a single input image.
 The default behavior varies according to the context in which ``cube_build`` is being run.

 In the case of the ``calwebb_spec2`` pipeline, for example, where the input is a single MIRI or NIRSpec IFU exposure, the default output cube will be built from all the data in that single exposure.
 For MIRI this means using the data from both channels (e.g. 1A and 2A) that are recorded in a single exposure and the output IFU cube will have a non-linear wavelength dimension.
-For NIRSpec the data  is from the single grating+filter combination contained in the exposure and will have a linear wavelength dimension.
+For NIRSpec the data  is from the single grating and filter combination contained in the exposure and will have a linear wavelength dimension.
 The calwebb_spec2 pipeline calls cube_build with ``output_type=multi``.

 In the ``calwebb_spec3`` pipeline, on the other hand, where the input can be a collection of data from multiple exposures covering multiple bands, the default behavior is to create a set of single-band cubes.
 For MIRI, for